 Protandim And Multiple Sclerosis

 Multiple sclerosis (MS) is caused by damage to the protective covering of nerve cells.
-While the process of the damage is due to an autoimmune disorder (the immune system attacks a part of the body – in this case the nerve cells), this damage is thought by some to be the result free radicals.
+While the damage is due to an autoimmune disorder (the immune system attacks nerve cells), this damage is thought to be the result free radicals.

 Some have put forth the idea that disruption of free radical stress – via stabilizing Nrf2 (the stuff this supplement is supposed to improve) might help MS.